zbalkan/PANhunt/README.md

 Pass the config file with `-C config.ini`.
 The configuration file is the preferred way to use advanced scanning controls because it supports more options than the command-line parameters, including safety limits for nested archives, compressed data, attachments, parser isolation, and PDF extraction.
 Command-line quiet mode (`-q`) overrides the `quiet` value from the configuration file.
 The `sizeLimit` setting also updates the default total expanded-byte and attachment-byte limits unless those more specific settings are supplied.

+## Restricting memory usage

 An important detail is that when working with large compressed files such as compressed log files larger than memory, panhunt may use all the CPU power, and it may be better to limit the CPU usage to prevent issues.
-If you are using systemd, a command like `systemd-run --scope -p CPUQuota=60% panhunt -C src/panhunt/resources/panhunt.ini` would save your resources.
+If you are using `systemd`, a command like `systemd-run --scope -p CPUQuota=60% panhunt <your parameters here>` would save your resources.